utkarshb07/Sample-React-app/README.md

 # Sample-React-app
 This is a sample react app.
-It will be feed to CI/CD pipeline to build and deploy the commits to prod environment.
+It will be fed to the CI/CD pipeline to build and deploy the commits to the dev, testing and prod environment.